 36 Now when Balak heard that Balaam was coming, he went out to meet him at the city of Moab, which is on the border at the Arnon, the boundary of the territory.
 37 Then Balak said to Balaam, "Did I not earnestly send to you, calling for you?
 Why did you not come to me?
 Am I not able to honor you?"
 38 And Balaam said to Balak, "Look, I have come to you!
 Now, have I any power at all to say anything?
 The word that God puts in my mouth, that I must speak."
 39 So Balaam went with Balak, and they came to Kirjath Huzoth.
 40 Then Balak offered oxen and sheep, and he sent some to Balaam and to the princes who were with him.

 Balaam Blesses Israel

-41 And it came to pass on the morrow, that Balak took Balaam, and brought him up into the high places of Baal, that thence he might see the utmost part of the people.
+41 So it was the next day, that Balak took Balaam and brought him up to the high places of Baal, that from there he might observe the extent of the people.